isomerpages/govtech-govstack/pages/speakers-bio.md

 ## **STACK-X: Cloud Breakout Session Facilitators**

+### **Melvin Wong, Lead Infrastructure Engineer for Government on Commercial Cloud, Government Technology Agency**
+#### Track 1: Deep Dive into Government on Commercial Cloud Design and Implementation

+Before joining GovTech, he was the Technical Delivery Architect with StarHub and was responsible for leading systems and Cloud engagement with StarHub’s enterprise customers.
+Melvin has built several private Clouds in his previous employments.
+To add to his extensive technical knowledge, Melvin holds several professional certifications: MCSE, MCSA in Azure, ITIL, VCP, to name a few.

 ### **Jason Zheng, Solution Architect, Government Technology Agency**
-#### API Market Place - MyInfo as a Case Study
+#### Track 2: API Market Place - MyInfo as a Case Study

 Jason is a Solution Architect from MyInfo team, under the National Digital Identity programme (NDI).
 He has over 10 years of experience in providing solutions and application development.
 A certified Scrum Master and DevOps practitioner, Jason enjoys tinkering with technology, and is currently exploring cloud technologies.

-### **Melvin Wong, Lead Infrastructure Engineer for Government on Commercial Cloud, Government Technology Agency**
-#### Deep Dive into Government on Commercial Cloud Design and Implementation

-Before joining GovTech, he was the Technical Delivery Architect with StarHub and was responsible for leading systems and Cloud engagement with StarHub’s enterprise customers.
-Melvin has built several private Clouds in his previous employments.
-To add to his extensive technical knowledge, Melvin holds several professional certifications: MCSE, MCSA in Azure, ITIL, VCP, to name a few.